RaduMC/AssetStudio/README.md

-**Unity Studio** is a tool for exploring, extracting and exporting assets from Unity games and apps.
+**UnityStudio** is an independent tool for exploring, extracting and exporting assets.

+**None of the repo, the tool, nor the repo owner is affiliated with, or sponsored or authorized by, Unity Technologies or its affiliates.**

-It is the continuation of my Unity Importer script for 3ds Max, and comprises all my research and reverse engineering of Unity file formats.
-It has been thoroughly tested with Unity builds from most platforms, ranging from Web, PC, Linux, MacOS to Xbox360, PS3, Android and iOS, and it is currently maintained to be compatible with Unity builds from 2.5.0 up to the latest version.
+It is the continuation of my Importer script for 3ds Max, and comprises all my research and reverse engineering file formats.
+It has been thoroughly tested with builds from most platforms, ranging from Web, PC, Linux, MacOS to Xbox360, PS3, Android and iOS.
+This project is no longer maintained and is probably not compatible with recent builds.

 #### Current features